jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   One of my most missed features from VS Code / coc.nvim.
 Enter a new path (based on the current file's path) and watch the magic happen.

+- Import all missing imports (exposed as `:LspImportAll`)

+  This one's dirty.
+As far as I can tell, there's no way to reliably filter code actions, so the function matches against the action's title to determine whether it's an import action, then runs `:LspOrganize` afterwards to merge imports from the same source.
+I hope to improve the code, but for now, it works.

 ## Setup

 Install using your favorite plugin manager and add to your